Experiencing Stigma and Discrimination

 - Workplace environment: in employment or whilst applying for a job.

-- Within the health service amongst other health care professionals.
+- Within the health and social care service amongst other health care professionals.

 - In ourselves – we self stigmatise.

 - Through the media.
-From television programmes to radio, newspapers and magazines we read.
+From social media to television programmes and radio, as well as newspapers and magazines we read.

 - Social settings such as a night out in the pub.